davidmoten/xsd-forms/README.md

 A web service is available at http://xsd-forms-generator.xuml-tools.cloudbees.net/.
 At this service you can

-  * Submit a schema document to the service and receive a zip archive in return of the generated files.
+  * Submit a schema document to the service and receive a zip archive of the generated site.
   * Submit a schema document and view the generated form

 ###What do I need to do after I have designed a schema?